Traveling Waves for a Microscopic Model of Traffic Flow: Introduction and Preliminaries

 As $\ell\to 0$ and the number of the cars tends to $\infty$, under suitable assumptions one has the convergence $\rho^\ell(t,x) \to \rho(t,x)$, where the limit function $\rho(t,x)$ provides a weak solution for the scalar conservation law

-See~\cite{MR3356989} for a proof using direct properties of the solutions of~\eqref{FtL}, and a much shorter paper~\cite{HoldenRisebro} where the same results are achieved utilizing a Lagrangian formulation and the properties of monotone numerical schemes.
+See~\cite{MR3356989} for a proof using direct properties of the solutions of~\eqref{FtL}, and some more recent works~\cite{HoldenRisebro,HoldenRisebro2} where the same results are achieved utilizing a Lagrangian formulation and the properties of monotone numerical schemes.
 For other related works including model derivations, analysis, and treatment of various conditions, we refer to~\cite{MR2727134,MR1952890, MR1952895,MR3253235,MR2006201, MR3217759,MR3541527,MR3605557,MR3177735} and the references therein.

 It is well-known that, in the solutions of the nonlinear conservation law~\eqref{PDE}, discontinuities can form in finite time even with smooth initial data.
 Such discontinuities are known as shocks.
 In the literature for traffic flow, the flux $f(\rho)$ is typically concave such that